shawenyao/jekyll-now/_posts/2020-02-23-Suppressor-the-Midas-Touch.md

 ## Implications
-The existence of suprressor calls for caution when we delete explanatory variable soley based on its insiginificance.
+The existence of suprressor calls for caution when we delete explanatory variable soley based on its insiginificance, although it can also be argued that missing such an important regessor ($x_2$) in this case is the greater sin.